 El final del hombre (The End of Men) is the first in a detective series featuring lead character Carlos Luna, a police officer who becomes Sofía Luna after a sex-change operation.
 The book has been published by Alfaguara Negra in September 2017.

-The second book of this detective series, entitled El caso de las japonesas muertas (The case of the Japanese dead women), will be published by Alfaguara Negra in May 2018.
+The second book of this detective series, entitled El caso de las japonesas (The case of the Japanese women), will be published by Alfaguara Negra in September 2018.

 More information in Alfaguara's website